 Basic loss per share is computed using the weighted average number of common shares outstanding during the period.
 Diluted loss per share, which reflects the maximum possible dilution from the potential exercise of warrants and stock options, is the same as basic loss per share for the period ended.
-The effect of potential issuances of shares under options and warrants would be anti-dilutive for the year ended December 31, 2022 and 2021 as they would decrease the loss per share, consequently the weighted average number of common shares outstanding for basic and diluted are the same.
+The effect of potential issuances of shares under options, warrants and RSUs would be anti-dilutive for the year ended December 31, 2023 and 2022 as they would decrease the loss per share, consequently the weighted average number of common shares outstanding for basic and diluted are the same.